Galeria-Kaufhof/web-eventsourcing/draft-kiessling-web-eventsourcing-00.md

-Event feed publishers MUST guarantee the order and uniqueness of events in a feed, i.e., it must be guaranteed that within one feed (which can spread over many documents) each entry is identified by a unique id (via the `Content-ID` header), that new events are added at the beginning of a feed, and that events, as identified by their Content-ID, do not move in regards to their relative position to other events.
+Event feed publishers MUST guarantee the order and uniqueness of events in a feed, i.e., it must be guaranteed that within one feed (which can spread over many documents) each entry is identified by a unique id (via the `Content-ID` header), that newer (younger) events are added at the end of a feed document, and that events, as identified by their Content-ID, do not move in regards to their relative position to other events.

 Example: A feed that consists of 3 entries at t1, and grows by the entry